hnarayanan/harishnarayanan.org/README.md

 The following list is in addition to the liberal `TODO`s sprinkled all over the code.

+- Replace the above non-license with something friendlier
+- Replace this file with a useful README
 - Grep for and remove all remaining egregious uses of inline styling
+- Collect all article notes and make them draft posts
+- Create archetypes for each primary content type on the site
+- Incorporate some taxonomy for the articles (e.g. tags like Devops, Kubernetes, Django) to later start connecting up sets of articles